EdmundSheah/lab4-ECE-372/README.md

 # lab4-ECE-372
 Repository for ECE 372 Fall 2018 Lab 4

-This the original master branch.
+This is the original master branch.
 Feel free to make changes